Our Pricing, Policies & Helpful Goat Infomation

 We have both registered and non-registered adults.
 So we can offer some babies that are registerable and some that are not.
 We just bought two registered does, so registered goats are rare until they get added to the breeding program..

 Your new kid WILL cry.
 It is in a new place, it misses mom, and it doesn’t know you well yet.
 Some kids will cry themselves hoarse.
 Attention and cuddling/rubbing will help alleviate the crying.
 Kids will cry less if they have a companion kid with them.
 Sometimes, for a single kid, some sort of small stuffed animal or a pillow in it's quarters will calm them.

 Kids need attention!
 Especially during the first 2 weeks that you have it.
 Whether your kid is bottle feeding or raised by it’s mom, it now needs your attention.
 It is best to keep your kid in a small enclosure for the first week or so until it bonds with you.
 A 10ft x10ft chain link dog lot works well.
 This will minimize the need to chase the kid to interact with it.
 Working with it in close quarters will minimize stress and speed the bonding process.
 Talk to it so it can learn your voice.
 Goats can learn their names.
 The more you talk to it, the calmer it will be.
-Rub you kid on the body, face,and neck.
+Rub you kid on the body, face, and neck.
 Don’t rub your kid between the ears and eyes, or in the horn area.
 This will cause the goat to develop pushing issues which can lead to butting.
 STAY CALM!
 Don’t rush towards your kid or move suddenly as this will cause it to run and be nervous.
 Playing rough with your goat will cause aggressiveness.
 Stress will cause a goat lots of sickness and vet bills.

 Caring for your kid properly is simple, but there are a few things you will need to be mindful of.
 The information that we give you here is intended to help you build a good relationship with your kid and to help you keep it healthy and happy.
 There are a lot of goat sites and information on the internet that you can read up on.
 We are just giving you the basics.

-Find you a veterinarian that has worked with goats.
+Find a veterinarian that has worked with goats.
 You will need a vet sooner or later.
 You might choose to take your goat to the vet semi-annually for maintenance or you might choose to do the routine health care yourself.

 You will need to do a worming treatment in the spring and fall (April and September).
 Ivermectin (injectable for cattle and swine) 2cc per 50lbs, squirted into the mouth works great.
 We also feed a medicated goat feed that has dewormer included.
 All goats will have some worms.
 Nothing will immune the goat.
 The treatment is to keep the worms at a manageable level so they don’t impair the goats health.
 While you are doing their worming treatment, this is also a good time to check and trim their hooves.
 You can find good examples of how to do this on YouTube.